sipeed/TangMega-138KPro-example/usb2_soft/readme.md

 |    |
 |    |`-- usb_uart_loopback.fs.7z     --> prbuild bitstream(zipped)
 |    |`-- usb_uart_loopback.gprj      --> demo project
-| -- usb_cy_streamer                  --> project for speedtest(Cypress FX2 driver)
+| -- usb_cy_streamer                  --> project for speedtest(need Cypress FX3 driver)
 ...
 ...(The following is omitted)

 ```
-⚠️ Note: Please refer to the relevant documents for the use of Cypress C++ streamer.
+⚠️ Note: Please refer to the relevant documents for the use of Cypress C++ streamer/bulkloop.
 Related programs and drivers are not provided here.

 ## How to use